Alicia's Day

 ESL Past Simple Game - Grammar and Speaking: Forming Sentences, Freer Practice - Group Work

-In this interesting past simple game, students use past simple affirmative sentences and picture cards to talk about what they did yesterday.
-One student goes first, lays down a picture card and makes a...
+In this fun past simple game, students use past simple affirmative sentences and picture cards to talk about what they did yesterday.
+The first student lays down a picture card and makes a past simple...

 Who did the same?